MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/copilot.md

   - Start an operation after filling in `stage_name`.
 A file under `debug\map` named `map.png` will be generated for your reference.
   - Refer to [PRTS.map](https://map.ark-nights.com/), with the `coordinates` set to `MAA` mode.
 - Drill plan is available for testing.
-- It is recommended to write your own name, video walkthrough URL, or other things that you think helpful in the description.
+- It is recommended to write your name, video walkthrough URL, or other things that you think are helpful in the description.